Last month, Knox College Choir had their first full concert with the new choir director, Dr. Bram Wayman! Wel...

 I'm a native speaker of another language.
 Do I need to take a placement exam?

-Take these exams now on your student portal.
+All of these exams can be taken now on your Pre-Arrival Tracker.
 Look for "Placement Exams."